 Safeguarding

 Stoneydelph Primary School is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.
+This includes operating in a safe manner and ensuring that everyone is safe from harm including abuse, bullying or accident.

 We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Child Protection Policy which can be viewed in the policies section on our website.